Last update July 25, 2022

 Its low oral bioavailability hinders transfer to infant plasma from breastmilk, except in premature infants and the immediate neonatal period when there may be increased intestinal permeability.

-It is structurally similar to doxazosin, which is excreted in milk in negligible amounts.
+It is structurally similar to doxazosin, which is excreted in breast milk in negligible amounts.

 Until there is more published data on this drug in relation to breastfeeding, safer known alternatives may be preferable (Anderson 2018, Malachias 2018, Schaefer 2007 p685), especially during the neonatal period and in cases of prematurity.